 Jonathan Achtzehner shares his fascination with music as an educator, conductor and performer.
 At the age of six, Jon began playing violin in the Suzuki program.
 As he grew up he participated in music at church, in school and in the community by singing, playing the violin or the viola, and occasionally picking up other instruments such guitar.
 In 1998 he entered the University of Regina Music program and graduated in 2004.Currently Jon is involved in a wide variety of musical groups.
 He is the musical director for the Luther College Bach Choir at the University of Regina, as well as the choir at Our Savior’s Lutheran Church.
 He also works as a violin/viola teacher at the conservatory for performing arts, working with students of all ages but especially with the Child-Parent string program.Jonathan has also had the opportunity to perform with a wide range of ensembles.
 He regularly performs with the Regina Symphony Orchestra and with Regina’s baroque music ensembles Per Sonatori and Per Voci.
 His performances with Per Sonatori include playing not only the viola but also the uncommon baroque instrument Viola d’amoure.
 He has been featured as a baritone, tenor and counter-tenor soloist in performances by Per Voci and the Luther Bach Choir.
 Jon also performs, as required, playing violin or viola in string quartets, mandolin in a blue grass ensemble, or guitar for a rock band.Jonathan’s wide range of experience and musical interests make him a responsive listener in ensembles and an insightful and creative teacher.
 He has a passion for music of all kinds and shares his passion through performance and education.

 Tanya’s fascination with the music of J.S.
 Bach led to a love for all things baroque and she is thrilled to be a part of Per Sonatori’s roster of musicians.
 Tanya is an active freelance pianist, organist, singer and music teacher in Regina.
-Tanya teaches piano, theory and harmony and accompanies the Halcyon Chamber Choir as well as flute and voice students.
+Tanya teaches piano, theory and harmony out of her home studio and is the organ instructor for the University of Regina.
 She also holds the position of Director of Music and Organist at Holy Rosary Cathedral of Regina.
-Tanya performs as a utility keyboardist with the Regina Symphony Orchestra, and as an organist and singer with Per Sonatori and the Regina Philharmonic Chorus.
+Tanya performs as a utility keyboardist with the Regina Symphony Orchestra, and as an organist and singer with Per Sonatori and Halcyon Chamber Choir, and is the rehearsal accompanist for the Regina Philharmonic Chorus.
 In fall 2017, Tanya performed as a keyboardist for the Globe Theatre production of Bittergirl: The Musical.
 Tanya holds ARCT diplomas in both piano pedagogy and voice with the Royal Conservatory of Music.
 She also received an ARCCO designation from the Royal Canadian College of Organists and was awarded the 2016 Charles Peaker Prize.

 Baroque flute, recorder